viccyc/ar-exercises/README.md

     ruby exercises/exercise_1.rb

 Follow the instructions to work on the exercises within the `exercises` folder.
-Each exercise is to be completed in it's appropriate file.
+Each exercise is to be completed in its appropriate file.

 **IMPORTANT:**